 Road Tripping in Australia – Beware of Driving Rules

-Next, to driving on the left, you need to consider that out of town you drive in the remote countryside with fewer facilities.
-In some places you may have a petrol station every 100-150 km.
-Especially in the Outback, you need to get a petrol station map and make sure you know what you are doing.
-Download the appropriate travel apps to help you stay safe on the Australian roads.
+Next, you need to consider that out of town you drive in the remote countryside with fewer facilities than going on the left.
+You may have a petrol station every 100-150 km in some places.
+Especially in the Outback, you must get a petrol station map and know what you are doing.
+Download the appropriate travel apps to help you stay safe on Australian roads.

 Pin this photo for later!

-No matter how many times you have been to Australia or if it is your first trip, this Australia Checklist will help you keep all things organised and under control all the time to ensure you don’t waste time while travelling around Australia and make the most of your trip.
+No matter how often you have been to Australia or your first trip, this Australia Checklist will help you keep everything organised and under control to ensure you don’t waste time travelling around Australia and make the most of your trip.